 New Dawn Fades

 Joanna Hogg made one of the best films of 2010, a calm but ill wind called Archipelago, but hardly anyone outside the UK ever heard about it, let alone saw it.
-This despite a star turn from Tom Hiddleston who'd recently proclaimed himself king of Asgard and was about to force The Avengers to assemble so he could shamelessly steal their movie.
+This despite a star turn from Tom Hiddleston who'd broken through the monotony of The Avengers with his hammy scene-steaming turn.
 In Archipelago Hogg's keen, cool gaze focused on a family coming apart the seems in the most reserved way imaginable, her compositions turning the upper class in dioramas ready for display in a modern anthropology museum.
 That brute honesty and careful, precise blocking returns, along with Hiddleston in a small but choice role, in Exhibition, Hogg's newest feature, and it's been augmented with abstraction and theatricality.
 The two artists at the film's center are always on display, for each other and the world outside, and slowly, thrillingly, the walls between performance and reality begin crumbling.